electricimp/AzureIoTHub/README.md

 #### Returns ####

-Nothing &mdash; The result of the operation may be obtained via the [onDone handler](#ondone-callback).
+Nothing &mdash; The result of the operation may be obtained via the [onCompleted handler](#onCompleted-callback).

 #### Example ####